schlangens/lab/Kubernetes/mealie/storage.md

 ``k apply -f nginx-pod.yaml``

-Our new nginx-pod yaml file should look like the following:
+Our new nginx-pod yaml file should look like the following:t

 ```
 apiVersion: v1